2022–23 NCAA Division I men's ice hockey season

-The 2022–23 NCAA Division I men's ice hockey season began on October 1, 2022, and is scheduled to conclude with the NCAA championship on April 8, 2023.
-This is the 75th season in which an NCAA ice hockey championship will be held, and is US college hockey's 129th year overall.
+The 2022–23 NCAA Division I men's ice hockey season began on October 1, 2022, and concluded with the NCAA championship on April 8, 2023.
+This was the 75th season in which an NCAA ice hockey championship was held, and was US college hockey's 129th year overall.

 Conference realignment

-On August 31, 2021, Alaska Anchorage announced that the $3 million fundraising goal had been reached and the team would return for the 2022-23 season.
+On August 31, 2021, Alaska Anchorage announced that the $3 million fundraising goal had been reached and the team would return for the 2022–23 season.

-On February 23, Lindenwood University announced that they would be promoting their athletic program to Division I for the 2022-23 academic year.
+On February 23, Lindenwood University announced that they would be promoting their athletic program to Division I for the 2022–23 academic year.
 Then on March 17, Lindenwood announced that they would promote their men's ice hockey team from club to Division I, which was confirmed the next day by university president John R. Porter.
 The formal announcement was made on March 24.

-On April 5, Stonehill College announced that they would also promoting their athletic program to Division I for the 2022-23 academic year.
+On April 5, Stonehill College announced that they would also promoting their athletic program to Division I for the 2022–23 academic year.
 Stonehill's hockey program previously competed as a member of the Division II Northeast-10 Conference.
-For the 2022-23 season, Stonehill's men's team will be an Independent with their women's team competing in the NEWHA.
+For the 2022–23 season, Stonehill's men's team was an Independent with their women's team competing in the NEWHA.